zongyuan-li/zongyuan-li.github.io/_pages/advising.md

 I am looking for motivated PhD students interested in PDEs.
 My research focuses on elliptic regularity theories, currently mainly including
   * Linear equations and systems with rough coefficients on non-smooth domains.
-  * Fully nonlinear elliptic equations, especially those arising from conformal geometry and those are non-uniform elliptic.
+  * Fully nonlinear elliptic equations, especially those arising from conformal geometry and those are non-uniformly elliptic.

 Students with a solid background in analysis and a strong interest in PDEs are encouraged to apply.